YogeshT22/end-to-end-ci-cd-jenkins-docker/README.md

 # Project: End-to-End CI/CD Pipeline Platform

 This repository contains the infrastructure-as-code for a complete, local CI/CD ecosystem built with Docker.
-It uses Docker Compose to orchestrate Gitea, Jenkins, and a private Docker Registry, creating a fully automated software delivery pipeline.
+It uses Docker Compose to orchestrate **Gitea**, **Jenkins**, and a private **Docker Registry**, creating a fully automated software delivery pipeline.

-This platform is designed to continuously integrate, build, test, and deploy a sample application, which is hosted in a separate repository.
+This platform is designed to continuously integrate, build, and deploy a sample application.
 The entire system demonstrates a real-world DevOps workflow, including automated triggers, artifact management, and solutions to common configuration and networking challenges.

 **Companion Application Repository:** [https://github.com/YogeshT22/sample-flask-app](https://github.com/YogeshT22/sample-flask-app)